s1seven/portal-docs/informations/README.md

 :::

 ::: tip
-For a complete list of available scopes, refer to `TokenScopesDto` in the OpenAPI documentation.
+For a complete list of available scopes, refer to `CompanyTokenScopesDto` in the OpenAPI documentation.
 :::

 ::: warning